 A large number of industrial utility and process applications utilize butterfly dampers.
 Primarily used for flow control and low leakage functions, butterfly dampers are specified in systems that handle light particulate loading or clean gas.
 Sample applications include:

-- Butterfly dampers control flow of dirty gas to pollution control systems in steel mills.
+- Butterfly dampers control the flow of dirty gas to pollution control systems in steel mills.

 - Butterfly dampers control flow and/or leakage of process or flue gases at very high temperatures typically found in refining, incinerating, and smelting operations.